Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Introduction

 In this work, we aim to build an automated stroke rehabilitation assessment system using wearable sensing and machine learning techniques.
 Different from the aforementioned approaches, our system can measure the patients objectively and continuously in free-living environments.
-We collected accelerometer data using wrist-worn accelerometer sensors, and designed compact features that can capture rehabilitation-related movements, before mapping these features to clinical assessment scores (i.e., the model training process).
+We \xic{collect} accelerometer data using wrist-worn accelerometer sensors, and \xic{design} compact features that can capture rehabilitation-related movements, before mapping these features to clinical assessment scores (i.e., the model training process).
 The trained model can be used to infer recovery-level for other unknown patients.
 In free living environments, there are different types of movements which may be related to different frequencies.
-For example, activities such as running or jumping may correspond to high-frequency signal, while sedentary or eating may be low-frequency signal.
-In this study, instead of recognising the daily activities, which is hard to achieve given limited annotation (i.e., no frame/sample-wise annotation), we transformed the raw accelerometer data to the frequency domain, where we design features that can encode the rehabilitation-related movements.
-Specifically, wavelet transform \cite{waveletbook} was used, and the wavelet coefficients can represent the particular frequency information at certain decomposition scales.
-In \cite{Preece:2009}, Preece et al. provided some commonly used wavelet features extracted from accelerometer data.
+For example, activities such as running or jumping may correspond to high-frequency signals, while sedentary or eating may be low-frequency signals.
+In this study, instead of recognising the daily activities explicitly, which is hard to achieve given limited annotation (e.g., without frame/sample-wise annotation), we \xic{transform} the raw accelerometer data to the frequency domain, where we design features that can encode the rehabilitation-related movements.
+Specifically, wavelet transform \cite{waveletbook} \xic{is} used, and the wavelet coefficients can represent the particular frequency information at certain decomposition scales.
+In \cite{Preece:2009}, Preece et al. \xic{provide} some commonly used wavelet features extracted from accelerometer data.
 However, to capture stroke rehabilitation-related activities, some domain knowledge should be taken into account to design better features.
 After stroke, patients have difficulties in moving one side (i.e., paralysed side) due to the brain injury, and data from paralysed side tends to describe more about the upper limb functional ability, than the non-paralysed side (i.e., normal side).
 However, such signals can be significantly affected by personal behaviours or irrelevant daily activities, and such noises should be suppressed before developing the predictive models.
-Various wavelet features were studied, and we proposed two new types of features that can encode information from both paralysed/non-paralysed sides, before developing predictive models for stroke rehabilitation assessment.
+Various wavelet features were studied, and we \xic{propose} two new types of daily-activity-invariant features that can encode information from both paralysed/non-paralysed sides, before developing predictive models for stroke rehabilitation assessment.
 Specifically, in this work our contributions can be summarised as follows: